Art Trail - Perth City

-7. Der Rufer (The Caller) @ Perth Cultural Centre - temporarily out of sight during construction.
+7. Der Rufer (The Caller) @ Perth Cultural Centre - this one now stands atop the Perth Art Gallery roof.

 8. Between 1979-1980 @ Perth Cultural Centre - located within the Urban Orchard in the Perth Cultural Centre.
 Take some time to wander through the Urban Otchard and learn about the plants growing here.

 9. Circumvolution @ Perth Station Concourse - this one eluded me but I was looking in the station itself.
-If I had read the directions I would have realised it is in the arcade concourse leading to the carpark. .
+I have since found it outside the station at the Wellington Street entrance but did not take a photo.